 “Our goal is to create affordable, family fun for everyone on Staten Island and in the surrounding area,” said Staten Island Yankees Vice President of Ticket Sales T.J.
 Jahn in a press release issued by the team, “We made a concerted effort this offseason in making a Staten Island Yankees game the best value possible.
 Looking at past seasons, the greatest numbers of fans purchased tickets in advance in our infield reserved sections.
 We are proud to offer a lower priced advance ticket to the best and most popular seats in the ballpark as well as being able to cut ticketing fees nearly in half because of our new partnership with TicketReturn.”

-The Staten Island Yankees also announced that they would continue to offer senior (65 years or older) and military members $10 discounted ticket when purchasing in person at the ticket office at the Richmond County Bank Ballpark at St. George with proper proof of identification.
+The Staten Island Yankees also announced that they would continue to offer senior (65 years or older) and military members $10 discounted ticket when purchasing in person at the ticket office at the Richmond County Bank Ballpark beside the crb direct, at St. George with proper proof of identification.

 The lower ticket prices bring the Yankees advance sales cost below their crosstown rival Brooklyn Cyclones who charge $17 for individual advance tickets and $19 on gameday as well as limited $14 seats.